-WMS and Video Slot Machines
+WMS and Video Pokie Machines

 In 1991, WMS created a new division called WMS Gaming which began to develop video lottery terminals (VLTs or Pokies).
 This would set the groundwork for the company’s direction moving forward.
 Despite releasing a pinball machine in 1992 based on the Addams Family Movie, which would go on to be the biggest selling pinball machine of all time, the demand for such devices dwindled throughout the 90s.

-So, their attention turned to slot machines, their first being “Reel ‘em In,” released in 1996.
+So, their attention turned to pokie machines, their first being “Reel ‘em In,” released in 1996.
 As terrestrial casinos on Native American reservations increased in number, WMS went from strength to strength in their new specialty.